10 tips to help start the school year off right

 If children want to play a fall sport or join drama club, be sure to sign them up.

-“We know, looking at our student success data, that students who are connected through an after-school activity or sport are more successful in the classroom,” Cain said, adding that students involved in extracurricular activities typically have fewer absences and higher grade-point averages.
+“We know, looking at our student success data, that students who are connected through an after-school activity or sport are more successful in the classroom,” Cain said, adding that students involved in extracurricular activities typically have fewer absences and higher GPAs.

 9. Ask questions